Racer159/jackal/docs/1-getting-started/1-understand-the-basics.md

 # Understand the Basics

-Before you can effectively use Zarf, it is useful to have an understanding of the technology Zarf is built on and around.
+Before you can effectively use Jackal, it is useful to have an understanding of the technology Jackal is built on and around.
 The sections below provide some helpful links to start building up this foundation as well as a glossary of the terms used in this project.

 <!-- TODO: The links and information on this page need to be expanded a lot more to be useful -->